 2. Remove the steel end block (#2) holding the spring (#5) opposing the solenoid pressure on the pilot spool.
 An orifice fits into the open end of this spring.

 A grit of lesser value will cause groves and ruin the valve.
 A higher grit will not remove the tarnish film effectively which is what the cleaning process is designed to accomplish.

-2. Reassemble Notice: Disassembling valve voids warranty.
+Reassemble Notice: Disassembling valve voids warranty.
 Follow these directions closely.